Azure/azure-docs-sdk-java/docs-ref-services/preview/identity-readme.md

 > __Note:__ All credential implementations in the Azure Identity library are threadsafe, and a single credential instance can be used to create multiple service clients.

-Credentials can be chained together to be tried in turn until one succeeds using the `ChainedTokenCredential`; see [chaining credentials](chaining_credentials) for details.
+Credentials can be chained together to be tried in turn until one succeeds using the `ChainedTokenCredential`; see [chaining credentials][chaining_credentials] for details.

 ## Environment Variables
 `DefaultAzureCredential` and `EnvironmentCredential` can be configured with environment variables.
 Each type of authentication requires values for specific variables: